 No more than 2 lessons may be made up due to illness within a 60 day period.

 Any lesson can be cancelled or rescheduled with at least 24 hours notice.

 Clients may schedule longer absences for trips etc. 24 hours notice is required.

 It is normal and typical for students and about 20% of our teachers to schedule a break in the summer.
 We do not enforce a notice period (see cessation of lessons) at the end of a long summer break.

 There are no free trial lessons with Beethoven at Home but we do offer a 2 lesson evaluation period where it is easy to try out a teacher.
 There are no free lessons during the evaluation period and clients may choose to discontinue the lessons at any time by providing the required 24 hours notice.
 After the student's 3rd lesson the required 2 lesson notice period will apply (see cessation of lessons above).

 Elizabeth can provide online instruction.
 While other platforms are possible BAH strongly recommends the use of the Zoom video conferencing platform as it is optimized for music lessons and audio quality.

 Elizabeth's Studio Location

-Elizabeth offers lessons from his studio.
-Please note that map locations are based on the postal code of the teachers studio.
-After booking an interview the full address will be released to you if needed.
+Elizabeth offers lessons from her studio.
+Please note that map locations are based on the postal code of the teachers studio. address will be released to you if needed.